Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Delete DWORD value if needed

-Once you do that, you will have the default option of pausing Windows updates up to 5 weeks.
+Once you do that and restart your computer, you will be right back to where you started.
+You will have the standard, default option of pausing Windows updates for up to 5 weeks.

 Windows Update Pause FAQ